yiisoft/view/docs/basic-functionality.md

 <?= $this->renderFile('blog/posts', ['posts' => $posts]) ?>
 ```

-By default, rendering simply includes the view file as a regular PHP file, captures its output, and returns it as
+By default, rendering simply includes a view file as a regular PHP file, captures its output, and returns
-a string.
-You can override this behavior by implementing an interface of `\Yiisoft\View\TemplateRendererInterface`
+it as a string.
+You can override this behavior by implementing `\Yiisoft\View\TemplateRendererInterface`
-and set that implementation using the `$view->withRenderers()` method.
+and use that implementation with `$view->withRenderers()` method.

 ```php
 $view = $view->withRenderers([